washingtonstateuniversity/WSUWP-scrape-n-post/README.md

 WSUWP-scrape-n-post
 ===================

-Still in dev so the repo it dirty.
-Don't count on things till a tag is put forth.
+Still in dev so the repo is dirty.
+Don't count on things until a tag is put forth.